Tuesday, July 29, 2025

 Details and links to watch are on https://uvtagg.org and on the UVTAGG Facebook page.

-10 am - 11 am MST: ROBERT GIVENS on USING FAMILYSEARCH PARTNER: MY HERITAGE
+10 am - 11 am MDT: CAROL HILL on WHAT HAPPENED TO FAMILYSEARCH INDEXING?

 All meetings of the UVTAGG group are open to the public and have the goal of helping people use technology to further their family and personal history.
-The Group is in its 35th year and previously was called the Utah Valley PAF Users Group.
+The Group is in its 35th year and was first called the Utah Valley PAF Users Group.
 On the blog is a way for anyone to receive the press releases via email.
 Members of the group ($15/year), besides being able to interact with presenters on ZOOM, receive the monthly email newsletter, TAGGology, and have access to the more than 650 videos of past presentations and classes.
 TAGGology contains a wealth of information about genealogy, including information for Temple and Family History Consultants.
-Free sample copies of the Newsletter can be requested by emailing uvtagginfo@gmail.com.
+Request a free sample copy of the Newsletter by emailing to uvtagginfo@gmail.com.

 Journalists and newsletter editors, please post this where you can.
 If you need more information, please see our website -- https://uvtagg.org and Press Release Blog https://blog.uvtagg.org/.
 If you have questions, please contact me.
 Thanks.